Blainear/rom-collection-cleanup-tool/README.md

 5. Enter the key in the GUI's Advanced Settings tab

 **For IGDB:**
-1. Use the built-in **IGDB Token Generator** in the Advanced Settings tab
+1. Click **"Generate IGDB Token"** in the Advanced Settings tab
-2. Or manually get credentials from [Twitch Developer Console](https://dev.twitch.tv/console/apps)
-3. Enter your Client ID and Access Token in the GUI
+2. Enter your Client ID and Client Secret in the integrated token generator
+3. The tool will automatically fill in your credentials after successful generation
+4. Alternative: Manually get credentials from [Twitch Developer Console](https://dev.twitch.tv/console/apps)

 #### **Using the APIs**